What are AIDS-related cancers?

 The symptoms depend on the type of cancer:

 Kaposi sarcoma.
-This cancer causes purple or brown spots (lesions) on your skin or inside your mouth.
-It can also affect internal organs and tissues, such as your lungs, digestive tract, and lymph nodes.
-It can cause fever, swollen lymph nodes, and weight loss.
+This cancer causes purple or brown spots (called lesions) on your skin or inside your mouth.
+It can also affect internal organs and tissues, like your lungs, digestive tract, and lymph nodes.
+It can cause fever, cough, swollen lymph nodes, stomach pain, and weight loss.

-Non-Hodgkin lymphoma.
-Common symptoms are fever, unexplained weight loss, sweating at night, swollen lymph nodes, and a sense of fullness in the chest.
-Lymphoma in the brain and spinal cord is common.
+Non-Hodgkin and Hodgkin lymphoma.
+Common symptoms are fever, unexplained weight loss, night sweats, swollen lymph nodes, and a feeling of fullness in the chest.
+Lymphoma can also occur in the brain.
 This can cause memory loss, confusion, seizures, and extreme tiredness (fatigue).

 Anal cancer.
-Symptoms may include pain in the anal area, bleeding, itching, a change in bowel habits, or a lump in the area.
+Symptoms may include pain, bleeding, itching, a lump in the anal area, or a change in bowel habits.

 Lung cancer.
-Symptoms can include severe coughing, which may bring up blood.
-Other signs are chest pain, trouble breathing, fatigue, and weight loss.
+Symptoms can include shortness of breath or severe coughing, which may bring up blood.
+Other signs are chest pain, hoarse voice, fatigue, and weight loss.

 Head and neck cancers.
-There are many different kinds of cancer that start in these areas.
-Some common symptoms are mouth sores, headaches, and neck, throat, face, tooth, or ear pain.
-Abnormal bleeding in the mouth or from the nose may also occur.
+There are many different kinds of cancer that start in the head and neck.
+Some common symptoms are mouth sores, headaches, and neck, throat, face, jaw, tooth, or ear pain.
+Abnormal bleeding in the mouth or from the nose, voice changes, and vision problems are other symptoms.

 Liver cancer.
 This cancer can cause belly pain and swelling, yellowing of the skin and eyes (jaundice), weight loss, and tiredness.